laduplessis/MasterSimulator/README.md

 The framework is implemented in Python and relies on template XML files for the MASTER simulations and BEAST inferences, as well as config files in YAML for setting model and inference parameters.

+The scripts are compatible with BEAST 2.5.0 and MASTER 6.0.0

 ## File formats